-“But which miles card should I be using to maximise my rewards on my CardUp spend?”
+"Which miles card should I use to maximise my rewards on my CardUp spend?"

-This is a question we get a lot, and while earn rate is typically the metric most of us look at to maximise our miles, there are also a number of different factors that should be considered - such as:
+This is a question we get a lot, and while earn rate is typically the metric most of us look at to maximise our miles, there are also a number of different factors that should be considered.

 In no specific order, here are some of the most popular cards our users use when they make their payments on our platform, be it rent, insurance, education fees or more!

 1. UOB PRVI Miles Credit Cards